pete-naish/js-component-boilerplate/readme.md

 Global components live inside `js/functions/global`.
 These are Immediately Invoked Function Expressions (IIFEs) that don't have explicit hooks in your HTML. `responsiveTables.js` is an example that adds wrappers around tables that may be inside CMS-editable regions, where adding hooks to the HTML is not possible.

 ### Helpers
 Helpers live inside `js/functions/helpers`.
-These are useful snippets (IIFEs again) that are typically called from on or more other components. `checkEmptyInput.js` is an example that lets you check if a field is empty.
-It adds a temporary error class to the field if it is empty, or returns true if it's not empty.
+These are useful snippets (IIFEs again) that are typically called from one or more other components. `checkEmptyInput.js` is an example that lets you check if a field is empty.
+It adds a temporary error class to the field if it is empty, or `returns true` if it's not empty.

 ## Creating a regular component

 ### The HTML

 When creating an HTML component that requires JavaScript, add a `data-component` attribute to the hightest level container available.
+The value for this attribute must match the name you define in the corresponding JavaScript.
 For example:

 ```html
 <section class="gallery" data-component="gallery">